navsinghoberoi/RestApiAutomation/README.md

 # Generating allure report :
 Run the following commands :

-**allure generate allure-results**
+1. **allure generate allure-results**
 **NOTE** : Copy the history folder from your previous allure-report folder inside your current allure-results folder in order to see History trend in the report.

-**allure serve allure-results**
+2. **allure serve allure-results**

 # Built With :
+Rest Assured
-Java -- Programming Language
+Java
-Maven -- Build automation tool
+Maven
-Git -- Distributed version-control system
+Git
-TestNG -- Testing framework
+TestNG
-WireMock -- Library for mocking APIs
-Lombok -- Library that generates getter, setters method at compile time without having the need to write all boilerplate code Allure -- Reporting
-Curl-Logger -- Library used to log curl requests
+WireMock
+Lombok
+Allure
+Log4j
+Curl-Logger

 # Author :
 Navpreet Singh